Krypteria/Seekolver/README.md

 <div align="justify">

-To facilitate the visualisation of results, the tool has the ability to interpret the information in the output files and apply a series of colours using the **-s** parameter, additionally a filtering based on status codes can be applied while maintaining this format with the **-sc** parameter.
+To facilitate the visualisation of results, the tool has the ability to interpret the information in the output files and apply a series of colours using the **-s** parameter, additionally a filtering based on status codes can be applied while maintaining this format with the **-sc** parameter and a filtering based on domain names can be applied using **-sd**

 </div>